nandorojo/ts-monorepo-autoimport-guide/README.md

-# Taming TypeScript autoimport in a monorepo
+# Taming VSCode's autoimports in a TypeScript monorepo

 ## Context